Mark Cuban: Cost Plus Drugs

+In January 2022, Cuban launched Cost Plus Drugs, with the aim of lowering generic drug prices for end consumers in the U.S. Cuban started the company after receiving an email from a radiologist named Alex Oshmyansky, who pitched the idea of an online-based pharmacy.
+He often refers to Cost Plus Drugs as a critique and disruptor of the US healthcare system, including offering transparent, direct-to-consumer pricing and reducing the role of pharmacy benefit managers.

 Sports businesses

 Dallas Mavericks

 On January 4, 2000, Cuban purchased a majority stake in the NBA's Dallas Mavericks for $285 million from H. Ross Perot Jr.

 In the 20 years before Cuban bought the team, the Mavericks won only 40% of their games and had a playoff record of 21–32.
-In the 10 years following, the team won 69 percent of their regular season games and reached the playoffs in each of those seasons except for one.
+In the 10 years following, the team won 69% of their regular season games and reached the playoffs in each of those seasons except for one.
 The Mavericks' playoff record with Cuban is 49–57, including their first trip to the NBA Finals in 2006, where they lost to the Miami Heat.

-Historically, NBA team owners publicly play more passive roles and watch basketball games from skyboxes; Cuban sits alongside fans while donning team jerseys.
+NBA team owners historically play more passive roles and watch basketball games from skyboxes; Cuban, however, sits alongside fans while donning team jerseys.
 Cuban travels in his private airplane—a Gulfstream V—to attend road games.

 In May 2010, H. Ross Perot Jr., who retained 5% ownership, filed a lawsuit against Cuban, alleging the franchise was insolvent or in imminent danger of insolvency.
 In June 2010, Cuban responded in a court filing maintaining Perot is wrongly seeking money to offset some $100 million in losses on the Victory Park real estate development.
 The lawsuit was dismissed in 2011, due in part to Cuban asserting proper management of the team due to its recent victory in the 2011 NBA Finals.
 In 2014, the 5th Circuit Court affirmed that decision on appeal.
 Following his initial defeat, Perot attempted to shut out Mavericks fans from use of the parking lots he controlled near the American Airlines Center.

 In January 2018, Cuban announced the Mavericks would be accepting Bitcoin as payment for tickets in the following season.
 On March 4, 2021, Cuban announced the Mavericks would begin accepting Dogecoin as payment for both merchandise as well as tickets to games.

 In early 2021, he decided to stop playing the National Anthem at Dallas Mavericks games in order to "respect those whose believed the anthem did not represent them."
 He also supported the movement as far back as late 2020.
 The NBA responded by requiring every team to play it, citing it as their "long-standing policy".
 Cuban did not complain, and ended up playing the anthem.